 The surgery procedure is one and the same.
 It is merely a matter of “medical necessity” according to medical insurances.
 Having cataracts before surgery affects your vision beyond the help of glasses and is then deemed “medically necessary” to improve your vision.
 However, if significant cataracts are not vision-altering, insurance companies see the reason for the procedure as “cosmetic”, meaning that glasses will fix your vision, but you are simply choosing to be free from them.

 We prefer to perform surgery on the second eye two or three weeks after the first eye allowing adequate time for the first eye to fully heal.

 All surgery involves some risk, so yes, it is serious.
-Our surgeons use the latest techniques available to create the smallest of incisions allowing a more rapid recovery.
-Our surgeons success over many years have allowed them to gain the up-most confidence that we can provide quality care for your eyes.
+Our surgeons use the latest techniques available to create the smallest of incisions allowing more rapid recovery.
+Our surgeons' success over many years has allowed them to gain the up-most confidence that we can provide quality care for your eyes.

 A mild sedative is used to give a local anesthetic, along with anesthetic eye drops; thus no general anesthesia is required.
 There is usually no discomfort felt during the surgery.

 While most patients notice an improvement to their vision the very next morning, it may take up to 4 weeks for the vision to stabilize.
-Full visual outcome will not be noticed until both eyes are implanted.
+The full visual outcome will not be noticed until both eyes are implanted.